Blackwell-Monotone Updating Rules: Introduction

 \subsection{Related Work}

-By now there are many papers that explore non-Bayesian updating.
+By now, many papers explore non-Bayesian updating.
 One vein of the literature formulates axioms that produce updating rules other than Bayes' law. \cite{epstein06} studies an agent whose behavior is in the spirit of the prone-to-temptation agent of \cite{gulpes}. \cite{ortoleva} axiomatizes a model in which an agent does not behave as a perfect Bayesian when confronted with unexpected news.
-Of special note is \cite{jakob}, who introduces a model of coarse Bayesian updating in which a decision-maker (DM) partitions the belief simplex into a collection of convex sets.
-Every Bayesian belief, then, is understood by the DM as the representative belief corresponding to the partition element in which the (correct) Bayesian belief lies.

-\cite{jakob} presents an example (Example 4) of a coarse Bayesian updater who, nevertheless, assigns a higher value to more information.
-We show that this is a particular case of what we term occasionally coarse updating rules, the unique family of rules that respect the Blackwell order when there are two states (Theorem \ref{thebigtheorem}).
-His Proposition 7 states precisely when a regular (for which all cells of the partition have full dimension) coarse Bayesian updating rule respects the Blackwell order.
-One implication of our main theorem (Theorem \ref{thebigtheorem}) is that, for a fixed prior \(\mu\), Bayes' law and the regular coarse Bayesian updating rule with a single element (the entire simplex) are the only (regular) coarse updating rules that respect the Blackwell order when there are three or more states.
+Of special note is \cite{jakob}, who introduces a model of coarse Bayesian updating in which a decision-maker (DM) partitions the belief simplex into a collection of convex sets. \cite{jakob} presents an example (Example 4) of a coarse Bayesian updater who, nevertheless, assigns a higher value to more information.
+This is a particular case of extreme-belief aversion, the unique family of rules that are Blackwell monotone when there are two states (Appendix \ref{appx}).
+His Proposition 7 states precisely when a regular (for which all cells of the partition have full dimension) coarse Bayesian updating rule is Blackwell monotone.

+There has also been a recent flurry of papers investigating various questions in this realm. \citet{molavi2021empirical} characterizes the empirical content of Bayesian updating. \cite{ba2024} explore how cognitive constraints shape belief updating, yielding underreaction in simpler environments and overreaction in complex ones. \cite{bohren2023} dichotomize biased updating into retrospective and prospective components; the former of which is central to this paper's analysis. \cite{chambers2024} propose a consistency criterion for belief distortions that singles out exponential distortions \`{a} la \cite{grether}. \cite{frick2024} study the long-run consequences of learning biases and construct both static and dynamic welfare rankings of updating rules. \cite{bordoli2024} also examines how non-Bayesian updating affects the value of information and describes the essential features of two natural versions of this concept.